xuwd1/Pyffic/README.md

 **ffi_man** allows you to[^1]:

 1. Register global functions by recording their registered names, addresses, and generating compile time strings that represent the functions' signatures. (for example, a Cpp function declared as `uint32_t func(fooclass* ptr, int8_t)` corresponds to a compile time signature string `":*fooclass:i8;u32"`.)
 When your Cpp programs are compiled to shared libs, these information could help external programs that load the shared libs know how the functions could be called under specific ABI, avoiding the Cpp name mangling problem.
-2. Register custom Cpp classes by recording their registered name, constructor, and destructor. (for example, registering a class named `fooclass` by using macro `FFI_REGISTER_CLASS(fooclass, "fooclass", create_fooclass, destroy_fooclass);`) These information could help external programs written in different language to create the Cpp classes' counterpart objects.
-Besides, the registered name of the Cpp class could also be used to generate compile time function signature mentioned in 1.
+2. Register custom Cpp classes by recording their registered name, constructor, and destructor. (for example, registering a class named `fooclass` by using macro `FFI_REGISTER_CLASS(fooclass, "fooclass", create_fooclass, destroy_fooclass);`) These information could help external programs written in different language create the Cpp classes' counterpart objects.
+Besides, the registered name of the Cpp class could also be used to generate compile time function signature string mentioned in 1.
-3. Register custom Cpp class fields by recording their registered name, offset, and compile time type string. (for example, registering a class field `fooclass::speed` by using macro `FFI_REGISTER_CLASS_FIELD(fooclass, speed, fooclass::speed, "fooclass.speed");`) These information could help external programs to access or modify the class value.
+3. Register custom Cpp class fields by recording their registered name, offset, and compile time type string. (for example, registering a class field `fooclass::speed` by using macro `FFI_REGISTER_CLASS_FIELD(fooclass, speed, fooclass::speed, "fooclass.speed");`) These information could help external programs access or modify the class value.
-4. Register custom Cpp class methods by generating method wrappers, recording wrapper signatures, and wrapper addresses. (for example, registering a class method `fooclass::double_speed` by using macro `FFI_REGISTER_CLASS_METHOD(&fooclass::double_speed, "fooclass.double_speed");`) These information could help external programs to call the class methods.
+4. Register custom Cpp class methods by generating method wrappers, recording wrapper signatures, and wrapper addresses. (for example, registering a class method `fooclass::double_speed` by using macro `FFI_REGISTER_CLASS_METHOD(&fooclass::double_speed, "fooclass.double_speed");`) These information could help external programs call the class methods.

 [^1]: from the above statements you could see that **ffi_man** could also be used to establish a FFI system other than a Python-Cpp one.

 **pyffi** allows you to:

 1. Easily define a Cpp global function counterpart in Python, by automatically reading the **ffi_man**'s recorded information and performing argument conversion, function calling and return value conversion.
-2. Easily define a Cpp class counterpart in Python, by automatically reading the **ffi_man**'s recorded information, creating proper Python `__init__` function, `__del__` function, normal class methods and descriptors that handle class field accesses.
+2. Easily define a Cpp class counterpart in Python, by automatically reading the **ffi_man**'s recorded information, creating proper Python `__init__` function, `__del__` function, normal class methods and descriptors that take care of class field accesses.

 ## Requirements